TychonBos/RTDM/README.md

 # An Autoencoder-based Defense Against Adversarial Attacks

 ## Implementation
-In this implementation, instead of pretraining a classifier and then training an autoencoder or vice versa, the autoencoder and classifier are trained simultaneously.
+In this implementation, instead of pretraining a classifier and then training an autoencoder, the autoencoder and classifier are trained simultaneously.

 ## Setup
 Create a new conda environment by running `conda env create -f environment.yml`.
 To load the trained models and run a simple experiment, follow the code below.
 Note: The models included in this repository were trained on the CIFAR-10 dataset with IFGSM and ε=0.06.